 2. Build a Scalable Global Finance Team

-You can’t manage global finance operations with a local-only team.
-Whether you have entities abroad or simply operate across time zones, you need distributed accounting and finance talent who understand cross-border accounting, compliance rules, and multi-entity structures.
+A local-only team can't manage global finance operations effectively.
+Whether you have legal entities abroad or simply operate across time zones, you need accounting and finance talent with direct experience in cross-border accounting, compliance requirements, and multi-entity structures.

 3. Standardize Systems Across the Board